weatherfordmat/SyntactiQL/README.md

 ```

 You can then open your browser at http://localhost:3000/graphiql

+## Methods

+_Loaders_ gives you an array of your loaders for each of your associations.
+For now, this isn't too helpful, but when this is integrated into a cloud system, we will be able to add hooks, custom foreign keys, etc.

+_CreateSchema_ creates your schema.graphql file from your sequelize models.
+Also syncs the database with the newest models.

+_ExecutableSchema_ takes a path to your schema file and creates an "executable schema," i.e. combines your data fetching with your type definitions.

+_CreateRandomSeedData_ this uses faker.js to populate your database.
+For now the mapping between fields is simplistic.

+_KoaGQL_ Pass in the path to the .graphql file and it creates the executable schema which can be used directly by Koa.

+_OnServerStart_ A notification for when the server has started.
+Provides a link to graphiql in dev mode.

 ## To-Do List
 - [ ] A Front-End For Editing Models;